iholloma/crdh/_essays/v01-13-growing-strong.md

 American Working Class, 1788-1850*.
 20th anniversary ed.
 New York:
 Oxford University Press, 2004.

----------. *The Rise of American Democracy: Jefferson to Lincoln*.
+Wilentz, Sean. *The Rise of American Democracy: Jefferson to Lincoln*.
 New
 York: Norton, 2005.

 ---